smartdevicelink/sdl_evolution/proposals/0236-TireStatus-Mismatch.md

 ## Impact on existing code

 * MOBILE_API needs to be updated.
-* Since the update is to mark a previously mandatory field as non-mandatory for a structure which is sent from SDL Core to App, the author believes the change to not be a breaking one and therefore not require a major version change.
+* Since the update is to mark a previously mandatory field as non-mandatory, the author believes it is a breaking change and therefore requires a major version change.

 ## Alternatives considered